-The 20x concentrated solution has to be diluted with EIA grade water up to 1200 ml and mixed gently end-over-end before use.
-As some salt crystals may be present into the vial, take care to dissolve all the content when preparing the solution.

-In the preparation avoid foaming as the presence of bubbles could give origin to a bad washing efficiency.

-Note: Once diluted, the wash solution is stable for 1 week at $+2^{\circ}C - 8^{\circ}C$.
+The whole content of the 20x concentrated solution has to be diluted with bidistilled water up to 1200 mL and mixed gently end-over-end before use.
+Once diluted, the wash solution is stable for 1 week at +2..8°C. In the preparation avoid foaming as the presence of bubbles could give origin to a bad washing efficiency.
+Note: Once diluted, the wash solution is stable for 1 week at $+2^{\circ}C - 8^{\circ}C$